Blueberry-Jam-Games/GMTK-Candy-Crusher/README.md

 [Itch.io Link](https://zenith08.itch.io/cookie-crusade)

-The theme for the 2023 GMTK Game Jam centered around 'Roles Reversed'.
-Our game reimagines the strategic fun of tower defense games.
-Instead of assuming the role of a defender, tasked with defeating incoming armies, players take on the offensive role.
-In our game, you control gumballs and unleash waves of attacks with the goal of reaching a coveted cookie jar while trying to outsmart the gingerbread inhabitants.
-Furthermore, the game features a whimsical artistic style inspired by the classic board game Candy Land.
+Cookie Crusade is a Tower Defense game with a twist!
+You are on the offence, with squadrons of battle-ready gumballs at your disposal.
+Choose your army and launch waves of attacks to beat the defences of the Gingerbread People!

 [![Game Tutorial](http://img.youtube.com/vi/3_lJQreQPQY/0.jpg)](https://www.youtube.com/watch?v=3_lJQreQPQY)